 As many programs at the College have moved their coursework to an online/virtual platform many of you have asked about the status of housing on the New York Medical College (NYMC) campus.
 We are not planning to close student housing nor do we plan to suspend or modify housing operations at this time.
 Currently, we believe there is no need to do so and we understand that for many of you, on-campus housing is your primary residence.

 At this time, we will put a temporary hold on any new sublet applications.
-If you have already submitted and received approval for an on campus sublet, you can continue with your plans.
 The office will not be accepting any additional sublet applications until further notice.
 This is not the time to create an entrée for additional individuals into the campus housing community.

 As an additional precautionary measure, we have implemented daily disinfection practices within all Student Housing, the Student Center and laundry areas.